Vostok-2 (rocket)

-The Vostok-2 (Восток meaning "East"), GRAU index 8A92 was an expendable carrier rocket used by the Soviet Union between 1962 and 1967.
+Vostok-2 (Восток-2, GRAU index: 8A92) was an expendable carrier rocket used by the Soviet Union between 1962 and 1967.
 Forty five were launched, of which five failed.
 It was derived from the earlier Vostok-K, with uprated engines.
 It was a member of the Vostok family of rockets.

 The Vostok-2 switched to the newer 8K74 core and featured the 8D74K first stage engines from the Molniya 8K78 booster which gave it improved performance over the older Vostok 8K72K.

 The Vostok-2 made its maiden flight on 1 June 1962, from Site 1/5 at the Baikonur Cosmodrome.
 One of the booster engines shut down 1.8 seconds after launch, and the rocket came down 300 m away from the pad.
 The resulting explosion damaged the launch complex, and necessitated delays to several other launches that had been scheduled from that complex, including Vostok 3 and Vostok 4.
 Thirteen months later, on 10 July 1963, an almost identical failure occurred.
 The other three failures were caused by a second stage malfunction, a second stage guidance problem, and a problem with the first stage.

 The Vostok-2 was used exclusively to launch Zenit-2 reconnaissance satellites.
 Launches occurred from sites 1/5 and 31/6 at Baikonur, and Site 41/1 at Plesetsk.
 In 1967, it was retired in favour of the Voskhod due to the growing mass and complexity of the Zenit satellites.